How News Aggregator Apps Personalize Content in 2026

 If your problem is discovering sources, app-first aggregators usually win.
 If your problem is processing too many inputs fast, digest-first workflows can outperform infinite scrolling by forcing prioritization windows.

 Reuters Institute's 2025 Digital News Report chapter on personalization notes that close to half of respondents are comfortable with news personalization, but comfort is lower than in domains like weather or entertainment.
-The same chapter reports interest in AI personalization options is generally below 30% for any single option.
-Translation: audiences accept personalization when value is obvious, but skepticism remains high.
+Translation: audiences accept personalization when value is obvious, but skepticism remains high โ particularly in Western and Northern European markets.

-""What information consumes is rather obvious: it consumes the attention of its recipients." - Herbert A. Simon
+""What information consumes is rather obvious: it consumes the attention of its recipients." โ Herbert A. Simon, Nobel laureate in Economics (1978) and Carnegie Mellon University professor of computer science and psychology

 That is why control design matters.
 Personalization systems should make it easy to inspect sources, rebalance topic weights, and recover from accidental over-training (for example, after a week of event-heavy browsing that skews your feed).